 Pre-soak cranberries in warm water for 45 minutes.
 Drain really well in colander, pat dry with paper towel and set aside.
 Pre-soaking the dried fruit can prevent the dough from drying out however I didn’t do this step this time.

 Grease a large mixing bowl and set aside.
-Place baking paper onto a flat baking tray.
+Grease a round or square baking tin.

-Sift flour and spice into another large mixing bowl – add zest (if using), sugar and yeast and whisk until combined.
+Sift flour and spice into another large mixing bowl – add zest, sugar and yeast and whisk until combined.
 Make a well in the middle.

-Heat the milk and butter in a small saucepan over low heat until just warm (tepid).
-Add egg and quickly whisk to combine.
+Heat the milk and butter in a small saucepan over low heat until luke-warm.

-Add egg/milk mixture to dry ingredients and stir with a wooden spoon until combined, and mixture starts to come together.
+Add milk mixture with egg to dry ingredients and stir with a wooden spoon until combined, and mixture starts to come together.

-Continue bringing together in a ball using your hands and turn dough out onto a clean, flat, lightly floured surface and knead for 5-6 minutes; add flour to the board as required.
-Knead and press into a flattish round, add the chocolate and cranberries into the middle; fold over dough and knead as above until distributed throughout the dough, for around 4 more minutes, or until dough is smooth and springs back when pressed – keeping adding flour to the board as needed.
+Continue bringing together in a ball using your hands and turn dough out onto a clean, flat, lightly floured surface and knead for 3 minutes, or until dough is fairly smooth; add flour to the board as required although try not to use too much.
+Form into a flattish round, add the chocolate and cranberries into the middle; fold over dough and knead until the add-ins are distributed throughout the dough, for around 3-4 more minutes, or until dough is smooth and springs back when pressed.
 The add-ins do tend to fall out a bit at first but just place them back into the dough and continue kneading, it will come together.

 Punch dough with your fist so it collapses (I love that bit) and turn onto a clean, flat, lightly floured surface.
 Knead dough briefly, until smooth and elastic.
-Divide dough into log, then cut into 6 pieces, and shape into round buns.
-Place buns onto prepared pan close together (this will help them to rise).
-Cover with greased plastic wrap and set aside in the same warm place as previously, for 40 minutes or until the buns have risen and increased significantly in size.
+Form dough into log, then cut into 6 pieces, and shape into round buns.
+Place buns into prepared tin.
+Cover with greased plastic wrap and set aside in the same warm place as previously, for 45-60 minutes, or until the buns have risen and increased significantly in size.

 Preheat oven to 200C (190C fan forced).
 Bake buns for 20-25 minutes or until lightly golden and tops sound hollow when tapped.

-Brush warm syrup over the hot buns.
+Brush warm glaze over the hot buns.
 Cool on tin for 5 minutes then remove onto cooling rack to cool completely before icing.

 Once cool, ice crosses onto buns with icing mixture using the zip lock bag method below.